AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

       | TypeError | An error due to a type error |
       | URIError | An error due to encodeURI() |

-180.  ### What are the various statements in error handling
+184.  ### What are the various statements in error handling

       Below are the list of statements used in an error handling,

       1.  **try:** This statement is used to test a block of code for errors
       2.  **catch:** This statement is used to handle the error
       3.  **throw:** This statement is used to create custom errors.
       4.  **finally:** This statement is used to execute code after try and catch regardless of the result.

-181.  ### What are the two types of loops in javascript
+185.  ### What are the two types of loops in javascript

       1.  **Entry Controlled loops:** In this kind of loop type, the test condition is tested before entering the loop body.
 For example, For Loop and While Loop comes under this category.
       2.  **Exit Controlled Loops:** In this kind of loop type, the test condition is tested or evaluated at the end of the loop body. i.e, the loop body will execute at least once irrespective of test condition true or false.
 For example, do-while loop comes under this category.

-182.  ### What is nodejs
+186.  ### What is nodejs

       Node.js is a server-side platform built on Chrome's JavaScript runtime for easily building fast and scalable network applications.
 It is an event-based, non-blocking, asynchronous I/O runtime that uses Google's V8 JavaScript engine and libuv library.

-183.  ### What is an Intl object

-      The Intl object is the namespace for the ECMAScript Internationalization API, which provides language sensitive string comparison, number formatting, and date and time formatting.
-It provides access to several constructors and language sensitive functions.

-184.  ### What is an Iterator
+187.  ### What is an Iterator

       An iterator is an object which defines a sequence and a return value upon its termination.
 It implements the Iterator protocol with a `next()` method which returns an object with two properties: `value` (the next value in the sequence) and `done` (which is true if the last value in the sequence has been consumed).

-185.  ### How does synchronous iteration works
+188.  ### How does synchronous iteration works

       Synchronous iteration was introduced in ES6 and it works with below set of components,